Cloud IBR Expands Disaster Recovery for MSPs — Scalable, on-demand recovery without idle infrastructure

 • SOX: Demands rapid restoration of financial systems for audit readiness

-Backup as a Service (BaaS) vs Backup Recovery as a Service (BRaaS) vs Disaster Recovery as a Service (DRaaS)
+Backup as a Service (BaaS) vs Disaster Recovery as a Service (DRaaS)

 Now that the difference between disaster recovery and backup is clear, another question arises: how do Backup as a Service (BaaS), Backup Recovery as a Service (BRaaS) and Disaster Recovery as a Service (DRaaS) differ?
 Let’s break it down: